 How we do things

-At Create Health, we’re fortunate enough to attract clients who are already breaking the mould– they’re creating things that make us say “wow” and changing lives for the better every day.
+At Create Health, we’re fortunate enough as a B2B healthcare marketing agency, to attract clients who are already breaking the mould– they’re creating things that make us say “wow” and changing lives for the better every day.
 We work with those clients to make sure that the incredible stories we hear in the boardroom make it into the concepts.
 We apply techniques proven to work in the B2C world to all of our B2B communications.

 Take for example a recent product launch for our client Rayner.
 While the product RayOne® was in itself truly innovative, it needed a story to bring it to life for the audience.
 Much like the Joker and Batman battling in the Sammy 400 advert, the contortionists we hired enabled us to communicate quite a complicated set of features through a narrative that stood out and resonated with the audience.